 Selling with Redfin

 When selling with Redfin, you’ll team up with their in-house agent.
 It’s their salaried employee that doesn’t get the usual commission incentive.
 They are paid nevertheless.
 Unlike a traditional real estate agent who depends on the percentage per sale, a Redfin agent gets paid even if the house is sold below the market value.

 Although we can’t be quick to judge, a significant amount of incentive that has been removed from Redfin’s agent earnings.
 Likewise, that can affect the agent’s performance or their commitment to sell the house.
 Also, there are several reviews and reports about their agent’s services.
 These are perhaps due to their high volume of clients, and most of their employees have multiple projects or tasks to attend to.

 In a nutshell, it still boils down to the price you’re willing to pay for the kind of service you want.
 At its best, the Redfin Concierge Service, for example, will surely get things done.
 You’ll get the full treatment expected from their agents but for a higher price of a 2.5% listing fee.
 Sellers still unsure about their service, must do some digging and consider the money they are willing to risk.

 ✔️ Key benefits of selling with Redfin

-- Technology first approach makes the process transparent
+- The technology-first approach makes the process transparent.

 Many Redfin reviews claim that agents kept the process transparent and the mobile app has excellent features.